SiddheshKanawade/Cache-Simulator/README.md

 # Cache-Simulator
 This is a Cache simulator developer as a Course project under **ES215: Computer Organisation and Organisation**.
-It is meant to demonstrate some of the different replacement, and mapping policies that the actual CPUs implement.
+It demonstrates some of the different replacement, and mapping policies that the actual CPUs implement.
 The trace file used in the project is project has its reference [here](https://occs.oberlin.edu/~ctaylor/classes/210SP13/cache.html)

 ## Input
 - `CacheSize` (in bytes) input the power of 2.